FixedEffects/FixedEffectModels.jl/README.md

 The package `fixedeffects` estimates models with high dimensional fixed effects.
-It is a basic implementation of the functions `reghdfe` in Stata and `lfe` in R
+It is a basic and mostly untested implementation of the functions `reghdfe` in Stata and `lfe` in R

 ## demean